chaffin/Jargon/README.md

 This rule frame is the opposite of rule frame five.
 The `[author|~reader]` chooses the morpheme to negate, rather than frame.
 This rule allows the author to completely rule-out any stray thoughts the reader may form while understanding the work.
 Remember, Jargon `[rules|~recommendations]`.

 ### 9. Rule frame [morpheme|*example]
 There are some morphemes that require examples to make a point.
 This frame rule relies on `[short|*small,*quickly stated,*pointed]` examples to frame a morpheme more clearly.
 Unlike rule frame two, this rule frame is not defined but rather an example, which is similar to the grammar rule that utilizes "Latin e.g." when one is not intending to list everything.
-A better example of this rule would be the following:
+For example:

 > System administrators conduct privileged `[functions|*add users*install software]` for the system.